The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 | $11$ | $-\frac{\pi}{2}$ | $0$ |

-\[ \begin{align} z_\text{Level} = \frac{z_\text{Layer darüber} + z_\text{Layer darunter}}{2}.\tag{33.13}\label{eq:pos_level} \end{align} \]
+\[ \begin{align} z_\text{Level} = \frac{z_\text{Layer above} + z_\text{Layer below}}{2}.\tag{33.13}\label{eq:pos_level} \end{align} \]

 The z coordinates of the scalar grid points ($z_\text{Layer}$) must first be determined.
-It makes sense to make the layers as thick as possible so that the resolution is as homogeneous as possible.
+It makes sense to choose all the layers to be as equally thick as possible, so that the resolution is as homogeneous as possible.
 Near the earth's surface, the grid boxes must follow the orography.
-Since this leads to numerical overhead, it is useful not to do this above a certain height $\newtilde{z}$.
-This size is a compromise between accuracy and computing time.
+Since this leads to additional numerical effort, it is useful not to do this above a certain height $\newtilde{z}$.
+This quantity is a compromise between accuracy and computing time.
 The height $\newtilde{z}$ is set indirectly by the user.
-This determines the height $H$ of the model atmosphere and the number $N_L$ of layers.
-In addition, it specifies a number $1 \leq N_{L, O} \leq N_L$ of layers that should follow the orography. $\newtilde{z}$ is then a horizontal scalar field, which is given by
+The user sets the height $H$ of the model atmosphere and the number $N_L$ of layers.
+In addition, the user specifies a number $1 \leq N_{L, O} \leq N_L$ of layers that should follow the orography. $\newtilde{z}$ is then a horizontal scalar field, which is

 \[ \begin{align} \newtilde{z}\left(\phi, \lambda\right) = h\left(\phi, \lambda\right) + \frac{N_{L, O}}{N_L}\left(H - h\left(\phi, \lambda\right)\right) \end{align} \]

-is fixed in terms of orography $h = h\left(\phi, \lambda\right)$.The idea that $h$ is a function of horizontal coordinates is incorrect when thinking about buildings, plants and canyons.
+defined in terms of the orography $h = h\left(\phi, \lambda\right)$.The idea that $h$ is a function of the horizontal coordinates is incorrect when one thinks of buildings, plants and canyons.
 However, these structures are small-scale.
-Only when the horizontal model resolution reaches the order of ten meters does one have to take it into account.
-From this one calculates preliminary positions $z_{w, \text{pre}, i}$ of vertical vectors, where $i$ is the layer index:
+Only when the horizontal model resolution reaches the order of ten meters does one have to take them into account.
+From this, one calculates preliminary positions $z_{w, \text{pre}, i}$ of vertical vectors, where $i$ is the layer index:

-\[ \begin{align} z_{w, \text{pre}, i} = \begin{cases} H - i\frac{H - \newtilde{z}}{N_L - N_{L, O}}, \text{ falls } i < N_{L, O},\\ h + \left(N_L - i\right)\frac{\newtilde{z} - h}{N_{L, O}}, \text{ sonst.} \end{cases} \end{align} \]
+\[ \begin{align} z_{w, \text{pre}, i} = \begin{cases} H - i\frac{H - \newtilde{z}}{N_L - N_{L, O}}, \text{ if } i < N_{L, O},\\ h + \left(N_L - i\right)\frac{\newtilde{z} - h}{N_{L, O}}, \text{ otherwise.} \end{cases} \end{align} \]

 The scalar grid points are then placed in the middle of two adjacent vertical vectors before Eq.
 (33.13) is applied to finally determine the position of the levels.
-For the horizontal vector points it is specified that they are also placed vertically in the middle of the two adjacent boxes, i.e
+For the horizontal vector points it is specified that they are also placed vertically in the middle of the two adjacent boxes, i.e.

-\[ \begin{align} z_\text{Vektor, h} = \frac{z_{\text{Skalar, Herkunft}} + z_{\text{Skalar, Ziel}}}{2}. \end{align} \]
+\[ \begin{align} z_\text{vector, h} = \frac{z_{\text{scalar, source}} + z_{\text{scalar, target}}}{2}. \end{align} \]

 \[ \begin{align} z_{j, i} = \frac{1}{3}\sum_{j' \in \text{APC}(j)}z_{j', w, i} \end{align} \]